dart-lang/sdk/runtime/vm/service/service_dev.md

 }
 ```

-An _MemoryUsage_ object provides heap usage information for a specific
+A _MemoryUsage_ object provides heap usage information for a specific
 isolate at a given point in time.

 ### Message